Viggyvenkat/OncoTerrain/README.md

 |   |-- figure4-cellchat.ipynb
 ```

 Our preprocessing script has been engineered to handle other samples as well, as long as they are in the: ``` ../../data ``` respective of where the preprocessing.py script lies.
+All of the code for the figures lies in ```src/fig-generation``` or in ```notebooks```, whereas all of the data cleaning, preprocessing, and exploration lies within ```src/TMEGPT```.
+All of the documentation (in the form of docstrings) lies within the files for futher, clear explanations.
+For utilizing OncoTerrain, we have set up a seperate OncoTerrain repository with instructions on how to utilize our model for inference.

 ### Computing Resources
 ---